andrewdavidmackenzie/flow/flowr/src/context/stdio/stderr.md

 ```

 ### Input
-* (default) - the object to output a String representation of (String, boolean, Number, Array)
+* (default) - the object to output a String representation of (string, boolean, number, array)

 #### Output